 - 1 cup unsalted butter, melted

-- 16 ounces phyllo dough (about 40 pieces), thawed according to directions on the package
+- 16 ounces phyllo dough (about 40 sheets), thawed according to directions on the package

 Instructions

-- Make the Simple Syrup first; combine water, sugar, and lemon juice in a saucepan.
-Set saucepan over medium-high heat and bring mixture to a simmer; simmer, stirring occasionally, until the sugar has completely dissolved.
+- Combine water, sugar, and lemon juice in a saucepan.
+Set the saucepan over medium-high heat and bring the mixture to a simmer; simmer, occasionally stirring, until the sugar has completely dissolved.
 Continue to simmer for 5 more minutes.
 Remove from heat; set aside and let cool down completely.

 - Preheat oven to 325˚F.